Back to blog

 What contributes to burnout? 🧐

 When your employees are feeling burnt out, you might notice a rapid change in their demeanor.
 A top-performing employee might quickly become exhausted and cynical.
 They might stop caring about their performance, only doing the bare minimum of what it takes to get by.
-Team members that seem really stressed out are likely on the verge of becoming burnt out.

-Asking and expecting team members to consistently put too much on their plate is a surefire way to put them at risk of burnout.
+• Overwhelming workloads: Asking and expecting team members to consistently put too much on their plate is a surefire way to put them at risk of burnout.
 Take a look at how you distribute tasks and ensure no one takes on more than they can handle.

-Even if your team members are remote, they need breaks throughout the day.
+• Not enough breaks: Even if your team members are remote, they need breaks throughout the day.
 The human brain loves spending time doing nothing.
-We actually need downtime in order to process information and come up with great ideas.
+We need downtime to process information and come up with great ideas.
+Give your team the chance to relax, and make sure there are clear boundaries around working hours.
+Encourage your team to step away from the computer and get some fresh air.

-Asking teams to perform without the help they need can leave workers feeling incapable of doing their job.
+• Lack of resources: Asking teams to perform without the help they need can leave workers feeling incapable of doing their job.
 They might feel like they’re fighting a constant uphill battle.
 You wouldn’t ask your graphic designer to design everything in Microsoft Paint, right?
 Don’t expect your other employees to do more with less.

-5 ways you prevent burnout 🩺
+5 ways you can prevent team burnout đŸ©ș

 1. Prioritize well-being in your company culture 🧘